kyma-project/kyma/docs/helm-broker/docs/05-04-configure-hb.md

     ```
     >**NOTE:** If you want to fetch bundles from many HTTP servers, use `\n` to separate the URLs.

-    >**CAUTION:** On remote cluster you can use only servers with enabled TLS.
-    All incorrect or unsecured urls will be removed.
-Information about rejected url you can find in helm broker logs.
-    To use urls without TLS set `APP_DEVELOP_MODE` environment variable in `resources/helm-broker/templates/deploy.yaml` to `true`.
-    On your local cluster unsecure url is allowed.

     If you use this method, you must label your ConfigMap with `helm-broker-repo=true`.
 To add the label to your ConfigMap, run:
     ```bash
     kubectl label configmap my-helm-repos-urls -n kyma-system helm-broker-repo=true